 - Forgotten Aesop: Big Mama's family never learns from her tragic death due to stroke and diabetes complications and continue to indulge in the same unhealthy foods that killed her.

 - Gay Best Friend: Bird's fellow hairstylist.
 Check out his reaction to seeing Lem's er—private parts.

 - The Glorious War of Sisterly Rivalry: Among all the sisters, but primarily between Maxine and Teri.
 Understandable, as she stole Kenny from her when they were teenagers.

 - Happily Ever After: Everyone.
 Seriously.
-They even accept Faith back into the family and it's mentioned that Miles still drops by occasionally even after he and Terri split.
+They even accept Faith back into the family and it's mentioned that Miles still drops by occasionally even after he and Teri split.

 - His Name Is...: Big Mama dies before completing her sentence to a confused Ahmad.

-- Hypocrite: The entire family criticizes Terri for being so career-focused, even though they all enjoy the perks of her high paying job.
+- Hypocrite: The entire family criticizes Teri for being so career-focused, even though they all enjoy the income of her high paying job.